pimlicolabs/erc20-paymaster/README.md

 - withdrawToken: Allows the contract owner to withdraw a specified amount of tokens from the contract.
 - updatePrice: Updates the token price by fetching the latest price from the Oracle.
 - _validatePaymasterUserOp: Validates a paymaster user operation and calculates the required token amount for the transaction.
-- _postOp: Performs post-operation tasks, such as updating the token price and refunding excess tokens (if applicable).
+- _postOp: Performs post-operation tasks, such as updating the token price and refunding excess tokens.
 ### Events
 - ConfigUpdated: Emitted when the price markup and price update threshold configurations are updated.